Saner.ai

 3.2 The One Thing task

-Think of The One Thing as your daily “power hour” playlist – but instead of pumping you up with music, it pumps up your productivity.
+Think of the One thing as your daily "power hour" playlist – but instead of pumping you up with music, it pumps up your productivity.
 Every morning, before the chaos begins (and ideally before checking your email), identify one task that would make your day a success.

-Here’s my secret: I write my one task on a note book and let it open right on my desk.
-It’s like having a tiny productivity coach staring at me all day
+Here's my secret: I write my one task on a notebook and let it open right on my desk.
+It's like having a tiny productivity coach staring at me all day

 3.3 The ABCDE Method